lenticularis39/gcc-aix-ia64/README.md

 ## Issues

-There are a few issues preventing a successfull build:
-- cc1 crashes with a segmentation fault on a simple source file

-Also see Issues in GitHub repository.
+See Issues in GitHub repository.